MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/rtsql-using-r-code-in-transact-sql-quickstart.md

 ## Prerequisites

 You must have access to an instance of SQL Server where R Services is already installed.
 The instance can be in an Azure virtual machine or on-premises.
-YOu can use either SQL Server 2016 or SQL Server vNext.
+YOu can use either SQL Server 2016 or SQL Server 2017.

 To run SQL queries that include R script, use SQL Server Management Studio (SSMS), Visual Studio, or any other application that can connect to a database and run ad hoc T-SQL code.
 To demonstrate how easy it is to run R inside SQL Server, we'll use the new **mssql extension for Visual Studio Code**, a free development environment that can run on Linux, macOS, or Windows.
 To install it, see this article: [Use the mssql extension for Visual Studio Code](https://docs.microsoft.com/sql/linux/sql-server-linux-develop-use-vscode).